Gobi1616/School_District_Analysis/README.md

 ## Summary:

-According to the results, average math scores, average reading scores, passing math, passing reading, and overall passing all decrease as the number of students in a classroom increases.
+According to the results, average math scores, average reading scores, passing math, passing reading, and overall passing all decrease as the number of students in a classroom increases.For 461 student records, both math and reading scores were substituted with "NaN".
+Even though it may appear to be a large amount, the score substitutions had little impact on data summaries overall.